Just about every type of food has protein. Some have more than others. Whether you eat meat or not, you can get enough protein from your diet.

 Apart from protein, you might also want to think about what else you're getting from protein-rich foods.

 For instance, to limit saturated fat, you'd want to choose lean cuts of meat over fattier cuts.
+And to cut back on sodium, skip the processed meats like hot dogs and sausage.

 Food and Nutrition Board, Institute of Medicine, National Academies: "Dietary Reference Intakes."